druteika/diamond_search_for_oxid_eshop/copy_this/modules/ddr/diamondsearch/docs/README.txt

 ==Description==
 Diamond Search - Simply brilliant out-of-the-box search engine for OXID eShop!
  - Search by all relevant article fields, categories, manufacturers, vendors, variants selections and attributes
+ - Search field auto-complete function
+ - Configurable search filters
+ - Unlimited Multi-shops and multilingual shops support
+ - No server configuration, to integrations, no setup or indexing effort - just install the module and activate it!
+   Articles will index for first time and re-index on changes automatically
  - Excellent performance even with large amount of articles
- - Search field auto-complete function
  - Easily configurable search options in administration back-end
  - Customize fields to search by, set ranking options, add Your custom fields
- - Multi-shops and multilingual shops support
- - No server configuration, to integrations, no setup or indexing effort - just install the module and activate it!
- - Articles will index for first time and re-index on changes automatically
- - Configurable search filters (soon!)
  - Unit tests provided (EE, PE editions only)
  - Monitor page with useful search statistics and indexing state (EE, PE editions only)
  - Personalized auto-complete hints (EE, PE editions only)